kbase/status/README.md

-* :large_blue_dot: No known problems with KBase at the present time.
+* :large_blue_circle: No known problems with KBase at the present time.